habui2208/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Dat Nguyen and I am currently a Senior Data Scientist at Socure, a pre-IPO fintech startup specializing in identity verification and fraud prevention using ML/AI.
+My name is Dat Nguyen and I am currently a Senior Data Scientist at Socure, a startup specializing in identity verification and fraud prevention using ML/AI.

 Prior to joining Socure, I worked at Deloitte Advisory as a BI senior consultant.
 I’ve spent the past 5 years working with data and performing strategic financial impact analyses to help clients in various industries improve their performances and drive revenues.